ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

   - Identified missing values using functions like `.isnull()` in pandas.
   - For each columns with missing data we have used the following methods:
-    - **Imputation**: Replace missing values with mean, median, or mode.
+    - **Imputation**: Replaced missing values with mean, median, and mode.
-    - **Removal**: Drop rows or columns with missing values if they are not critical.
+    - **Removal**: Dropped rows and columns with missing values .
-    - **Model-based**: Use algorithms that can handle missing values directly, if applicable.
+    - **Model-based**: Used algorithms that can handle missing values directly.

 ### b.
 Feature Engineering
 - **Objective**: We have enhance the dataset by modifying the features to improve model performance.